-She has published both empirical and theoretical articles related to adolescent identity development and recently edited a special issue of Qualitative Psychology focused on the promise of qualitative methods for expanding theories of Positive Youth Development.
+She has published both empirical and theoretical articles related to adolescent identity development and edited a special issue of Qualitative Psychology focused on the promise of qualitative methods for expanding theories of Positive Youth Development.
 She has contributed to technical evaluation reports, book chapters, and encyclopedia entries.
 In addition, she has taught courses at the undergraduate and graduate level on topics ranging from adolescent development, social and personality psychology, research methods and program evaluation.

 Areas of Expertise